 Tips on Presenting Your Project

 1) BE CONFIDENT!
 You've worked on this project.
 You know what it's about, and you know why it's so great, so don't scare yourself into thinking otherwise.
 Be confident about it.
 Give us a smile too.
 People are generally more willing to listen to presenters who smile and look confident.
 It's half the battle.

 2) Find a Hook.
 According to Time magazine, you only have people's attention for 15 seconds before they start to lose interest, so you need to find a way to keep their interest.
 Find something in your project that is the most interesting; perhaps it's a startling statistic you found or something you discovered that could better people's futures.
 Whatever it is, test it on a few friends to see if it gets their attention, and if not, try again.

 3) Slow and Steady.
 Many times, when we get nervous, we tend to speed up and forget the details.
 If you're having trouble, stop, take a deep breath and pace yourself.
 Slow and steady wins the race.

 4) When in Doubt Write it Out.
 If you have trouble putting together something coherent about your project, write it on notecards first.
 You can make revisions and then say it again with or without the notecards.
 Don't try to memorize your information, but use the cards just as a way to better understand your thoughts.
 Writing things out will help you to remember all you have to say and help you to maintain a good speed.

 5) Feedback is Your Friend.
 Some people are afraid to tell their ideas or test their speech because they're concerned others won't like it.
 However, feedback and critiques are your biggest resource to help you understand if you're presenting in an interesting and understandable manner.
 Don't be afraid to ask others to listen for a moment while you tell them about your project.
 Use their opinions and advice to make your project better.

-Contact the Presentation Practice Center on campus to ensure your presentation is professional and up to the standards of the R&CW.
+Contact the Presentation Practice Center on campus to ensure your presentation is professional and meets the standards of the R&CW Conference.